Frequently Asked Questions

 Yes.
 Generally, your professional corporation, as the participating employer, is permitted to deduct its contributions to a registered pension plan for income tax purposes.
 There is no personal tax deduction for you as the member.
 For more information, please speak to an accountant or tax advisor.

-No. Each participating employer’s contributions are pooled together in a master trust that holds all the contributions for all the pension plan’s members.
+No. Each participating employer’s contributions are pooled together in a master trust that holds all the contributions for all the plan’s members.
 This is different than a personal account like an RRSP.

 The contribution rate is the same for all members – set at 18% of a physician’s T4 earnings.
 Those contributions are invested together and used to pay pensions to all plan members in retirement.